FAQ about Compute Cloud

 - After restoring access to the VM, do not forget to delete unused resources: VMs, disks, and disk snapshots.
 If you do not delete them, they will remain billable, and Yandex Cloud will continue to charge for them.

-Why does the VM not work after a reboot?
+Why is my VM not working after a reboot?

-The VM may stop working after a reboot for one of the following reasons:
+The VM may fail to start after a reboot for one of the following reasons:

 - The VM was forcibly restarted while writing to the system disk.
-In this case, the file system could be damaged.
+This could have damaged the file system.

 cloud-init

-settings. - Changes were made to the Python system version, which is also used by
+settings were updated.- The Python system version, which is also used by

 cloud-init

-. - There was a problem with the service.
+, was modified. - There was an issue with the service.

-If you performed one of these actions, see How do I get important data from a broken VM.
-Otherwise, contact support.
+If you performed one of these actions, see How do I retrieve important data from a failed VM.
+Otherwise, submit a support request.

-How do I get important data from a VM that crashed?
+How do I retrieve important data from a failed VM?

-- Take a snapshot of the failed disk (see Creating a disk snapshot for details).
+- Create a snapshot of the faulty disk (see Creating a disk snapshot this guide for details).

-- Create a new VM with an additional (non-bootable) disk restored from the snapshot (see Create a VM with disks restored from snapshots for details).
+- Create a new VM with a secondary (non-bootable) disk recovered from the snapshot (see Creating a VM with disks recovered from snapshots for details).

-- Connect to the VM (see Working on a VM for details).
+- Connect to the VM (see Using a VM for details).

 - Mount the disk (see Mounting a disk created from a snapshot or image for details).